SAP-samples/teched2022-DA261/exercises/hana_cloud_central/ex4/README.md

 # Exercise 4 - Start, Stop, Upgrade Instances, and Other Actions

-In this section we will discuss about how to start, stop, and upgrade instances from the SAP HANA Cloud Central application.
+In this section, we will discuss about how to start, stop, and upgrade instances from the SAP HANA Cloud Central application.

-1. Click on "..." button.
+1. Click on "..." button (under Actions menu) for the DEMO_HANA_DB database.
     <kbd>
     ![](./images/1.png)
     </kbd>

 2. Click on Stop.
 A pop up shows up, confirming that you want to continue with stopping the instance. **Note: Please do not stop the instance now so that we can proceed with other actions.
-Click on Cancel.**
+Click on Cancel.** @Abbey: why not?
+It doesn't take long to stop/start an instance?
     <kbd>
     ![](./images/2.png)
     </kbd>

-3. If you confirm to stop the instance, you see the status getting changed to 'Stopping' and you can see more details by clicking on the hyperlink.
+3. If you were to confirm to stop the instance, you'd see the status changing to 'Stopping' and see more details by clicking on the instance name.
     <kbd>
     ![](./images/3.png)
     </kbd>